Admin-7/Mr-Robot-techniques/Persona-based-commsec-training-matrix.md

 > 4. ~~Tabularize the information~~
 > 5. Copy to the [[Security culture training#digital-security]] section, for now.

-> "Z-axis" aspects of the table (for 3 above):

-> * Technical: "Categories" from [PRISM-Break](https://prism-break.org/en/all/), i.e., what to do for server security versus what to do for device/endpoint security versus what to do for data in motion/at rest.
-> * Behavior/habitual: "Don't click on links in email" and similar

 # Defenders (rows):

 * **Individuals:** people responsible for themselves